Optimizing organizational outcomes through collaborative leadership.

 Time Commitment and Expectations

-- Each required course outside of the intensive study periods meets online one night per week.
+- Each required course meets online, typically one night per week.

-- Elective courses offered by IKNS meet generally online one night per week.
-Elective courses offered by other master’s programs in the School of Professional Studies may meet in person on Columbia's campus.
+- Elective courses offered by IKNS meet online, typically one night per week.
+Elective courses offered by other Columbia University graduate degree programs may meet online or in-person and can be elected according to the student’s preference.

 - For each course, students should allocate a minimum of 10 to 12 hours per week outside of class times during each term for readings, asynchronous online discussions, collaborative projects, and other assignments.